AnnieZhou08/integration-generation-helper/README.md

 4. There are 3 inputs user can enter after app starts running: <br>
   "specDir=" + <feature-name> (i.e. specDir=Enriched-Time-Calculations) : this creates a spec folder *in the current directory* for all the tests; if folder (path/to/specDir) already exists, system switches to this folder. <br>
   "testDir=" + <test-name> (i.e. testDir=ET-based-variance_single-val-filter) : this creates a test folder inside the specified spec folder; if folder (path/to/specDir/testDir) already exists, system switches to this folder. <br>
-  <int> : this would move the last <int> modified JSON files from source directory to the created folder from above (i.e. creating <int> files: path/to/specDir/testDir/story.json, path/to/specDir/testDir/Chart1.json etc.)
+  "<int>" : this would move the last <int> modified JSON files from source directory to the created folder from above (i.e. creating <int> files: path/to/specDir/testDir/story.json, path/to/specDir/testDir/Chart1.json etc.)

 ## Example:
 0. `node index.js C:/I######/Downloads`